 Gratefulness In the Community

-Demonstrating appreciation to others for what I have and how they have helped me
+Appreciating what I have and how others help me

 To practice Gratefulness I will: